Fusion-Party-Aus/Formal-Documents/Constitution.md

 4. Once retirement is triggered by sub-rule (2), the person affected may run for a seat or ward other than the one from which they are retiring.

 5. Elected representatives are expected to work constructively with other elected representatives of the Association, and the Association itself to achieve the purposes of the Association.

-> **Note:** The Association believes that there should be a limit on the length of time served by any elected representatives to any parliament or local government.

 ### 105. Disendorsement of candidates or elected representatives